m50d/m50d.github.com/2022-10-30-racing-down-the-track.md

 Which makes the one-dimensional characterization of our new antagonists - both the leader Azrael, and the three mobile suit pilots - all the more disappointing; frankly the less said about them the better.

-I always expected this rewatch to be a long-term project, but life has gotten in the way a little more than I expected.
+On a personal note, I always expected this rewatch to be a long-term project, but life has gotten in the way a little more than I expected.
 I hope that coming back to this as someone who's emigrated to Japan will inform the project - both in terms of improved Japanese, and in terms divided loyalties - but I must admit nothing seems particularly different yet.
 Still, I want to make an effort to finish things.

 ![](again.jpg)